-Standards: Design shall be c consistent with overall scale of huilding
+Standards: Design shall be co onsistent with overall scale of building

-Standards.

-• May contain only the name and address of the project
+the name and address of the -

-Landscaping shall be provided at base of supporting structure equal to twice the area of one face of the sign
+Landscaping shall be provided at base of supporting structur

--
+of one face of the sign

 Projecting signs 1 per individual • 18 sq. ft. • See

-building tenant Standards
+building tenant 10 59.10 Standards

-building
+building Standards

 frontage

-Standards: are not permitted in con junction with wall or
+Standards: are not permitted in con iunction with wall or

-freestanding sig ns
+freestanding signs

-Shall only be pla Shall only be placed on a ground floor façade except for businesses
+ced on a ground floor façade e except for businesses

-located above gr located above ground level with direct exterior pedestrian access
+ound level with direct exterio

-Generally, mour nt projecting signs so they are aligned with others in
+- projecting signs so they are

+block and fit with h architectural detail of stru cture helping create a

+"canopy line"

-block and fit wi "canopy line" Shall not exceed the height of the wall to which sign is attached (if single-story) or height of bottom of any second story window (multi-
+• Shall not exceed the height of the wall to which sign is attached (if

-Shall not exceed

-single-story) or I
+single-story) or height of bottom of any second story window (multi-

 story building)

-• Must have 8 ft. ( of vertical clearance
+Must have 8 ft. of vertical clearance

-May not extend • May not extend more than 4 ft. from building wall except where sig is integral part of approved canopy or awning
+• May not extend more than 4 ft. from building wall except where sign

--
+is integral part of approved canopy or awning

-Wall signs • 1 per individual Sum of all awning, • See
+Wall signs 1 per individual • Sum of all awning, • See

 building tenant canopy and/or Standards

 building wall signs on a

 frontage given wall shall

 not exceed 5% of

 the wall area

-Standards: Shall not be place ed to obstruct any portion of a window, doorway or
+Standards: d to obstruct any portion of a a window, doorway or

-other architectu , ,
+other architectural detail

-be located at the first floor leve el only for retail uses
+Wall signs shall be located at the first floor level only for retail uses

--
+No part of a wall sign shall be located more than 25 ft. above grade

-• ey be higher than the eave lin -
+level nor shall they be higher than the eave line of the principal

-building e e:e pepa.
+building

-• y project from the surface upo n which it is attached
+project from the surface upo n which it is attached

-more than 12 in
+more than 12 incl

-Window signs • 1 per business • 25% of window or • See
+Window signs 1 per business • 25% of window or • See

-- door area Standards
+door area Standards

-Standards: May be placed o n window or door, but not bo
+Standards: window or door, but not bot

-25% of total allowable sign are
+Cannot exceed 25 5% of total allowable sign area a for the premises

-10.24.220 Environmental Considerations
+10.24.230 Environmental Considerations